marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/declaring-attributes-of-functions/x86-function-attributes.rst

   As a GCC extension, this calling convention can be used for C functions and for static member methods.

-.. index:: ms_abi function attribute, x86

-.. index:: sysv_abi function attribute, x86
+.. index:: ms_abi function attribute, x86, sysv_abi function attribute, x86

 .. gcc-attr:: ms_abi, sysv_abi